Wasteland (series)

-Wasteland is an open world post-apocalyptic role-playing video game series.
-The first game, Wasteland, was developed by Interplay in 1988, and was the predecessor to the Fallout games.
-InXile Entertainment developed the two sequels, Wasteland 2 (2014) and Wasteland 3 (2020), based on crowdfunding.
+Wasteland is a role-playing video game series created by Brian Fargo.
+The first game, Wasteland, was originally developed by Interplay Productions and published by Electronic Arts in 1988. inXile Entertainment later acquired the intellectual property from Electronic Arts and developed two sequels, Wasteland 2 (2014) and Wasteland 3 (2020), based on crowdfunding and published by Deep Silver.
+The games are set in post-apocalyptic open worlds and feature turn-based combat similar to that of the earlier Fallout games (also developed by Interplay), of which they are a spiritual predecessor.
+Xbox Game Studios owns the series after their acquisition of inXile Entertainment.

 Wasteland (1988)

-Wasteland was developed by Interplay, which later inspired the Fallout series.
+Wasteland was developed by Interplay Productions, which later developed the Fallout series.
 The game was published by Electronic Arts.
-InXile Entertainment later remastered and re-released the game.
+A remaster developed by Krome Studios and inXile Entertainment and published by Xbox Game Studios was released in 2020, months before the release of Wasteland 3.

 Wasteland 2 (2014)

-Wasteland 2 was developed after Brian Fargo obtained the rights from Electronic Arts in 2003.
+Wasteland 2 was developed after Brian Fargo, the director of the original game, obtained the rights from Electronic Arts in 2003.
 Fargo developed the game with his company inXile through crowdfunding in 2012.
-The game was released in 2014 for Linux, Mac and Windows, and was later ported to the PlayStation 4 and Xbox One.
+The game was released in 2014 for Linux, MacOS, and Windows.
 InXile earned $12 million in revenue from the game.
-A director's cut of Wasteland 2 was released for the Nintendo Switch in 2018.
+A director's cut of Wasteland 2 was released for Linux, Mac, Windows, PlayStation 4, and Xbox One in 2015 and for Nintendo Switch in 2018.